imehrdadmahdavi/titanic-survival-exploration/README.md

 ### Description

-This project creates decision functions using data analytic approachwa to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.
+This project creates decision functions using data analytic approaches to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.

 ### Install